Hypotonic Cerebral Palsy

 Certain factors can increase the likelihood of developing hypotonic cerebral palsy by making the brain more vulnerable to injury.
 These risks can occur before birth, during delivery, or in the newborn stage.

-Potential risk factors include:
+Potential risk factors for hypotonic cerebral palsy include:

 -